 Our 20th anniversary concert in September 2019

-For the celebration of its twentieth anniversary, Ely Sinfonia welcomed back its long-standing friend, Martin Roscoe, one of the UK’s best loved piano soloists.
+For the celebration of its twentieth anniversary, Ely Sinfonia welcomed back its long-standing friend, Martin Roscoe, one of the UK’s best loved piano soloists, to play Shostakovich’s amazing 2nd piano concerto.
 A prolific recitalist and chamber musician, Martin has performed all over the world with eminent conductors such as Sir Simon Rattle, Sir Mark Elder and Christoph von Dohnányi.
 The only fitting description of the concert is “a triumph”.

 The concert began with Mozart’s graceful and energetic 29th symphony, written when he was just 18 years old.
 This was followed by the piano concerto, which received a standing ovation.
 After the interval, we played Beethoven’s magnificent Symphony No 7, which the audience thoroughly enjoyed – we played it at a cracking pace, but the orchestra rose to the challenge.

 Ely Sinfonia Orchestral Workshop 2020

 Our 2020 workshop took place on Sunday January 5th at the Hayward Theatre in Ely.
 Nearly 90 musicians spent the day working on Rachmaninov’s famous Symphony no.2, with an informal performance of parts of the piece given to friends and family at the end.

 More information about our workshops can be found here.